yivash/intrusion_detection/README.md

 models.</p>
 <p>Principal component analysis (PCA) is a method to reduce data complexity with the advantage of
 obtaining important patterns.
-This approach was used for intrusion detection problem in [2], however authors applied it to KDD dataset.
+This approach was used for intrusion detection problem in [2], however authors applied it to "KDD99" dataset.
 The method consists of iterative projection observation values on a hyperplane.
 The coordinates of a hyperplane are orthogonal to each other and chosen in particular order to capture greater variance and map it to a new axis.
 When repeated step by step, this process compresses original input into lower